How To Use a HAR File to Find The Hidden Performance Bottlenecks in Your App

 HAR (HTTP Archive Viewer) is a JSON file that contains a record of the network traffic between client and server.
 It contains all the end to end HTTP requests/responses that are sent and received between the two network components.

-Step 2: What Can I Do With It?
+What Can I Do With a HAR File Viewer?

 These files allow developers and testers to learn what actually happens when a transaction is executed and to help find performance bottlenecks and security issues in the original and 3rd party code.